griestopf/BlenderWebGodot/README.md

 9. Expand the Add-on details by clicking on the arrow button and activate the Add-on by checking the check-box.

-10. Download Godot by clicking the "Download Godot" button.
+10. Download Godot by clicking the "_Download Godot_" button.

-11. Close the Blender Preferences dialog.
+11. Close the "_Blender Preferences_" dialog.

 ## Exporting